 “It has been a challenge for entrepreneurs and CFO’s to get a handle on what the impact of Covid will be on their sales,” he says.

 The feedback Shaw is receiving aligns somewhat with Klue’s experience.
-SaaS businesses aren’t necessarily feeling an acute, real-time impact as a result of the pandemic, but they are contemplating what’s yet to come in Q3 and Q4—the point at which the impacts will reach their target market and customer base.
+SaaS businesses aren’t necessarily feeling an acute, real-time impact as a result of the pandemic, but they are contemplating what’s yet to come in upcoming quarters—when the impacts reach their target market and customer base.

 For the most part, I have seen adjusted forecasts on revenue versus plan between 20-40%, and for those companies that have significant accounts receivable we are seeing a delay in payment which is impacting cash flow,” says Shaw.